 Expy: Sam Malone is an Expy of Jim Lonborg.
 The photo of Sam pitching behind the bar is Lonborg, and Sam even wore Lonborg's number.

-The Film of the Book: When an old boyfriend of Diane's showed up, Cliff suggested that, since the guy was a literature professor, Sam should read War and Peace so he could compete with the guy.
+The Film of the Book: When an old boyfriend of Diane's shows up, Cliff suggests that, seeing as the guy is a literature professor, Sam should read War and Peace so he can compete with the guy.
 Sam does, and when Diane finds out she says the only thing better than him reading War And Peace for her is reading it to her.
 He starts to do so, but she's feeling frisky and takes the book from him and says, "Let's just watch the movie."
-Sam jumps to his feet and roars "There's a movie?!" and runs off to attack Cliff.
+Sam jumps to his feet and yells, "There's a movie?!" and runs off to attack Cliff.

-Finale Credits: The final episode ended with white credits against a solid black background, instead of the usual yellow credits over a still of the bar.
-In addition, a Lonely Piano Piece version of the closing theme played instead of the usual clarinet theme.
+Finale Credits: The final episode ends with white credits against a solid black background, instead of the usual yellow credits over a still of the bar.
+In addition, a Lonely Piano Piece version of the closing theme plays instead of the usual clarinet theme.

-555: "Any Friend of Diane's", "One Hugs, the Other Doesn't", "Save the Last Dance for Me", "Everyone Imitates Art", "Never Love a Goalie (Part 1)", "How to Win Friends and Electrocute People"
+555: A phone number begins with 555 in "Any Friend of Diane's," "One Hugs, the Other Doesn't," "Save the Last Dance for Me," "Everyone Imitates Art," "Never Love a Goalie (Part 1)," and "How to Win Friends and Electrocute People."

-Five-Man Band: Played with, as the types are sometimes spit/shared/paired-up, and the roles change with the cast lineup.
+Five-Man Band: Played with, as the types are sometimes split/shared/paired-up, and the roles change with the cast lineup.
 Basically, it runs like this:

 Carla is upset because her husband Eddie is out of town and didn't remember Valentine's Day, so the guys all pitch in to buy her a flower delivery.
 She catches on when she sees that the card is signed "Eddie," which isn't her husband's real name.